Stages of Risk Management for Actuaries by Swati Jindal

 • Its financial impact may not be appropriately analyzed

-We would also consider that how risk event that occurred are managed.
-So that experience can be gained for future reference.
+We would also consider how risk events that occur are managed.
+So that experience can be gained for future reference.�

 The post is written by Swati Jindal.